 South African rand lifted by vaccine hopes; shrugs off downgrades

-JOHANNESBURG, Nov 23 (Reuters) - South Africa's rand opened stronger on Monday, lifted by global optimism over coronavirus vaccines and shrugging off ratings downgrades that are likely to push up government borrowing costs.
+JOHANNESBURG, Nov 23 (Reuters) - South Africa's rand gained on Monday, lifted by global optimism over coronavirus vaccines and shrugging off ratings downgrades that are likely to push up government borrowing costs.

 The upbeat global market mood comes after a top official of the U.S. government's vaccine development effort said on Sunday that the first vaccines could be given to U.S. healthcare workers and others recommended by mid-December.